tsmith512/tsmithcreative/_posts/2019-04-18-dc-seattle.md

 webforms.
 All these data need to be reported *on* by end-clients, but neither EthosCE nor the clients can justify the expense of additional ETL products:

-- On the EthosCE side it would be expensive at scale and result in an increased cost to their clients.
+- On the EthosCE side, it would be expensive at scale and result in an increased cost to their clients.
 - On the client end, most are non-profits and are very budget conscious.
   Further, "why do we have to pay more to access our own data?" is a difficult